What is hydrocephalus?

 This condition can be congenital.
 This means that your baby is born with it.
 Hydrocephalus

-- Congenital aqueductal stenosis
+- Congenital aqueductal stenosis (narrowing of the aqueduct)

 - Neural tube defects, such as spina bifida